Laws and Regulations

 How TrusTrace can help?

 The TrusTrace Traceability Platform enables brands and suppliers to collaborate on supply chain data to digitally map all the suppliers involved in the making of a specific garment.
-This way, the brands can communicate with their suppliers to gather product-level information needed for the Digital Product Passport.
+This way, the brands can communicate with their suppliers to gather product-level information needed for supply chain compliance including data to be included in the Digital Product Passport.

-If you’re not already doing so yet, begin storing traceability data in one place to anticipate upcoming ecodesign requirements and transparency expectations from consumers.
+If you’re not already doing so yet, begin storing traceability data in one place to engage in ecodesign requirements and transparency expectations from consumers.
 Speak to a TrusTrace expert today to explore how TrusTrace can help your brands scale out traceability efforts.
 Trace smarter.
 Trace faster.

 Please note: At TrusTrace, we want to keep you informed on laws and regulations, but this information should not be considered or used as legal advice.